 Bruce Willis – John McClane

 Die Hard’s leading man John McClane was cut from a different cloth from other ‘80s action stars.
-Far more vulnerable than the characters Stallone and Schwarzenegger were playing, Willis made John an everyman.
+Far more vulnerable than the characters Sylvester Stallone and Arnold Schwarzenegger were playing, Bruce Willis made John an everyman.
 He wasn’t a super-soldier gunning through bad guys like they were nothing.
 John was an ordinary guy doing extraordinary things.

 Welcome to the party pal!
 Best adventure movies

 John McClane launched Willis’s career into the stratosphere.
 As surprising as it sounds, Willis was known as a comedic actor before Die Hard, but things quickly changed.
 Willis would reprise the role of McClane in four more Die.
-During the ‘90s, he was one of the biggest stars in Hollywood, appearing in Pulp Fiction, 12 Monkeys, The Fifth Element, and Armageddon, and M. Night Shyamalan’s Sixth Sense.
+During the ‘90s, he was one of the biggest stars in Hollywood, appearing in Pulp Fiction, 12 Monkeys, The Fifth Element, Armageddon, and M. Night Shyamalan’s Sixth Sense.